 Surviving Death is the basis for a six-part documentary series on Netflix (of the same name).
 The 2021 series was produced and directed by Break Thru Films as a Netflix original, with assistance from Kean.
 UFOs: Generals, Pilots, and Government Officials Go on the Record (Crown Archetype/Random House) was a 2010 New York Times bestseller and has been published in eleven additional

-Kean’s two decades of reporting on UFOs culminated in a series of groundbreaking stories for The New York Times from 2017 - 2020.
-(See UFOs Media for details) followed by a game-changing 2023 story about a UAP whistleblower and crash retrievals in The Debrief.
+Kean’s two decades of freelance reporting on UFOs culminated in a series of groundbreaking stories for The New York Times from 2017 - 2020 (see UFOs Media for details) followed by a game-changing 2023 story about a UAP whistleblower and crash retrievals in The Debrief.
 (These stories were co-authored with Ralph Blumenthal and the first two Times stories also with Helene Cooper.)
-From 2012 to 2017 Kean contributed articles to the Huffington Post.
+From 2012 to 2017 Kean published articles in the Huffington Post.
 In 2015, she was the subject of the short book Unknown Skies: Leslie Kean and the Case for Rational UFO Investigation by Steven Donoso.

-In the early 2000's, following her breakout story in the Boston Globe about a French military report on UFOs, Kean was the plaintiff in a landmark five-year Freedom of Information Act federal lawsuit against NASA concerning the 1965 crash of an unexplained object in Kecksburg, Pennsylvania, settled in her favor.
+In the early 2000's, following her breakout story in the Boston Globe about a French military report on UFOs, Kean was the plaintiff in a landmark five-year Freedom of Information Act federal lawsuit against NASA concerning the 1965 crash of an unexplained object in Kecksburg, Pennsylvania.
+It was settled in her favor.
 In 2007, Kean and filmmaker James Fox organized a large Washington DC international press conference on official UFO investigations, covered by media around the world.